mahavedalla/mahavedalla/docs/questions/bodhipakkhiya/what-are-the-four-bases-of-power.md

-# What are the four bases of power?
+Question: What are the four bases of power?
 Category: Bodhipakkhiya
 Sutta References: SN 51.26
 Date Entered: March 21, 2025